 [7 September EDIT: Emsisoft now seems to have removed Pôle emploi from its list of MOVEit victims.
 Whatever the cause of the breach, Pôle emploi retains second place in this month’s top three biggest breaches.]

-The full extent of the MOVEit breach unlikely to be determined for many months, but more than 1,000 organisations are now known to have been caught up in the breach, with over 60 million individuals affected, making it the largest breach of the year by far.
+The full extent of the MOVEit breach unlikely to be determined for many months, but more than 1,000 organisations are now known to have been caught up in the breach, with over 60 million individuals affected, making it the largest breach of the year so far.

 The US government contractor Maximus, which appears twice in this month’s list thanks to contracts with two organisations that published data breach notifications in August, was one of the worst affected, with as many as 11 million breached records, according to an 8-K filing it made to the SEC in late July.

 Other organisations that were found to have been affected by the MOVEit breach this month were: